awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

 ## How it works<a name="automation-ec2rescue-how"></a>

-Troubleshooting an instance with Automation and the **AWSSupport\-ExecuteEC2Rescue** document works as follows:
+Troubleshooting an instance with Automation and the **AWSSupport\-ExecuteEC2Rescue** runbook works as follows:
-+ You specify the ID of the unreachable instance and run the Automation workflow\.
++ You specify the ID of the unreachable instance and start the runbook\.
 + The system creates a temporary VPC, and then runs a series of Lambda functions to configure the VPC\.
 + The system identifies a subnet for your temporary VPC in the same Availability Zone as your original instance\.
 + The system launches a temporary, SSM\-enabled helper instance\.